 Consider this: would you follow the advice of a consultant you don’t trust?
 Probably not.
 The same goes for salespeople—especially those using the consultative selling model.
 We’ve all experienced the irritation of receiving a sales call from someone who obviously is more concerned about making a sale than they are about solving any problems other than their own.
 To avoid being one of those salespeople, keep the conversation in the customer’s best interests, be honest, and be genuine.

 Know your Stuff

-We’ve talked about the importance of product knowledge in a sales context, and it is applicable to the consultative selling method.
+We’ve talked about the importance of product knowledge in a sales context, and it is applicable to the consultative selling model.

 To incorporate the ‘selling’ part of consultative selling, it’s important to know exactly what product will solve your customer’s needs.
 Salespeople have to find the missing piece in any given situation and be able to explain why the product or service will fill the void.

 Take a look at some tips to incorporate product knowledge training here!